Code-Institute-Submissions/Milestone-project-106/README.md

 ##Credits
-Media
-There are two images used in the project:
+I took NGVA website as an idea for this project: https://www.ngva.eu/stations-map/

 ##Content
-All content is taken from publically available sources, no intellectual right were violated.
+All content is taken from publically available sources, no intellectual rights were violated.
+All text was written by developer.